EN

 Translate:

 Your private keys¹ and seed phrase² are the keys to your wallet and anybody who has these keys can get in, these are for your eyes and your eyes only.
 No customer support will ever ask you for your private key or seed phrase.
-Be aware of social engineering and phishing attempts to obtain your private information or download malware into your devices, avoid clicking links from unreliable sources and never download files from strangers.
-Only use reputable exchanges and products to mitigate risk of scams and trojan attack vectors.

 Be aware of potential volatility when buying tokens on DEXs, providing liquidity and staking in protocols.
 Price volatility is directly related to impermanent loss incurred in liquidity pools.
 Use single sided asset pairings and highly correlated pairs to avoid impermanent loss, avoid staking with high volatility tokens.